dd32/td-gh-ex/readme.txt

 Sampression Lite is a fully responsive WordPress theme, perfect for blogging.
 It's lightweight responsive design allows this theme to adapt across a range of screen sizes.
 Besides an elegant design, Sampression Lite features customizable menus and widgets, along with a threaded comments section.
 It supports sticky notes with special effects and allows the best placement of feature images on posts.
 Under the advanced tab this theme allows Admin to insert codes in the header and footer section.

 == Features ==
-Responsive, Theme Options, Custom Widgets, Custom Menu, iSotope jQuery, Sticky Post, First level menu only
+Responsive, Theme Options, Custom Widgets, Custom Menu, iSotope jQuery, Sticky Post, Single layer menu is showing

 == Tags ==
-Tags Used: white, orange, green, one-column, two-columns, flexible-width, featured-image-header, featured-images, post-formats, sticky-post, theme-options, threaded-comments
+Tags: white, orange, green, one-column, two-columns, flexible-width, custom-menu, featured-image-header, featured-images, post-formats, sticky-post, theme-options, threaded-comments, right-sidebar

 == Installation ==